Resources

 Platform ecosystem

-HubSpot is an ecosystem: expansions to Marketing Hub, Sales Hub, and Service Hub are directly integrated with your website.
-This creates a more cohesive experience but ties you more closely to HubSpot's approach.
+HubSpot is an ecosystem: expansions to Content Hub, Marketing Hub, Sales Hub, and Service Hub are directly integrated with your website.
+This creates a more cohesive experience but ties you more closely to HubSpot's approach, and costs scale with seats, contacts, and add-ons.

 From a pure maintenance perspective, both platforms require minimal technical upkeep compared to self-hosted solutions.
 The choice comes down to whether you prefer maintaining a single integrated system (HubSpot) or a more modular approach with separate tools connected to Webflow.